KedalionDaimon/larvarum-computationis-examen-iii/README.md

 D. Executability

-Now I assume you have the compiled programs "examen" and "pareser".
+Now I assume you have the compiled programs "examen" and "parser".
 Copy now all remaining files into the directory that you have chosen as mentioned under IV.
 B. Make sure the bash-scripts are executable and the programs are executable (which they should be already):

 chmod +x examen parser *.sh